albertojulian/mada-driver-assistant/README.md

 It is worth mentioning that depth cameras have a confidence range of distances; in the case of the Intel Realsense D435i is 0.1 – 3 meters, although still has quiet accuracy up to 6-7 meters; anyway, it would be better to have a camera with a range up to 20 meters or so.

+**Selection of fps (frames per second)**

+The camera works in different resolutions (color up to 1920 x 1080 pixels, depth/infrared up to 1280 x 720) and 6, 15, 30, ... up to 300 fps (depending on the camera resolution).

+At 30 fps, the available time to process a frame is 33 ms (milliseconds); at 15 fps, it is 66 ms. The required time to process a frame in the Object Detector + Tracking is 40-60 ms, thus a frame rate of 15 (or even 30) fps could be acceptable for offline video: it wouldn't process in real-time, but you could record a video of the results in even higher frame rates and play it back in real-time.

+However, since **MADA works in real-time**, I use the lowest frame rate, 6 fps; frame transition is not smooth, but the available time per frame is 166 ms, enabling MADA work in real-time.

 ### Speed estimation
 There are several MADA functionalities that leverage on the car speed.
 An example is checking the current speed